shammy-lp/kenya-tweets/README.md

 Higher AUC → Better overall model performance

-### ROC-AUC Interpretation
+#### ROC-AUC Interpretation

 - **Logistic Regression AUC**: 0.5882
 - **SVM AUC**: 0.5743

-Both models perform slightly better than random guessing (AUC = 0.5), but still far from ideal.

-Logistic Regression has a slightly higher AUC than SVM in this task.
-This suggests that Logistic Regression has marginally better discrimination ability between hate and safe tweets.
+Both models perform slightly better than random guessing (AUC = 0.5), but still far from ideal.Logistic Regression has a slightly higher AUC than SVM in this task.This suggests that Logistic Regression has marginally better discrimination ability between hate and safe tweets.

-**Summary of Findings:**
+## **Summary of Findings:**

 - Both Logistic Regression and SVM perform similarly across all metrics.
 - Logistic Regression slightly outperforms SVM in AUC score and Recall.
 - However, **both models show low Precision, Recall, and F1-Scores**, meaning that they are **not sufficient for production-grade deployment**.

-**Reference to Production Threshold:**
+### **Reference to Production Threshold:**

-According to standard production deployment thresholds in machine learning systems (especially sensitive domains like hate speech detection):
+According to standard production deployment thresholds in machine learning systems (especially sensitive domains like hate speech detection);
 - Accuracy should ideally exceed **80%**
 - F1-Score should be **at least 50% or higher**
 - Precision and Recall must be balanced to avoid bias

 Both Logistic Regression and SVM **fall below these expectations**.

-**Conclusion and Justification for Advanced Modeling:**
+### **Conclusion for Advanced Modeling:**

 Given the current outcomes, it is necessary to move to **more advanced models** that can:
 - Capture non-linear relationships
 - Handle feature interactions more effectively
 - Better discriminate subtle patterns in text data